CATEGORY

 Singapore EP applications are scored on four foundational criteria: Salary, Qualifications, Diversity, and Support for Local Employment.

-Here’s how COMPASS would award points under this criteria:
+Here’s how COMPASS would award points under these criteria:

 An applicant's educational attainment is another aspect COMPASS would consider during the application process and may give you the boost you need.
 But remember that this is not a mandatory criterion, as applicants may still pass by getting enough points in other areas.